Arthurkhan/star-gazer-analysis/updateLog.md

 ### Completed Improvements
 1. **Fixed Review Date Filtering Issue for The Little Prince Cafe**
-   - Identified and fixed a critical issue where The Little Prince Cafe only showed reviews from October 2024 in "All Reviews" view
+   - Identified and fixed a critical issue where The Little Prince Cafe only showed reviews from October 2024 in \"All Reviews\" view
    - Removed special case handling for The Little Prince Cafe in the `fetchPaginatedReviews` function
    - Ensured consistent date filtering across all businesses
    - Made the database query filtering work the same way for all tables
-   - Fixed the discrepancy between individual business view and "All Businesses" view
+   - Fixed the discrepancy between individual business view and \"All Businesses\" view

 ## 2025-05-21: Fixed Severe Business Selector and Review Display Issues